Onehand-Coding/CLI-weather/README.md

 # CLI Weather - Your Command-Line Weather Companion

 CLI Weather is a versatile command-line application built with Python that provides current weather information, detailed forecasts, and personalized activity recommendations.
-It leverages the OpenWeatherMap API to fetch up-to-date weather data and offers a user-friendly interface to manage locations and activities.
+It leverages the OpenWeatherMap API to fetch up-to-date weather data and offers multiple user interfaces to suit different use cases.

-This project is structured using modern Python standards, including a src layout and pyproject.toml for dependency management, and is optimized for use with the uv package manager.
+This project follows modern Python architecture with clean separation of concerns, multiple UI implementations, and is optimized for use with the uv package manager.

 ## Features